gnunn1/product-catalog-tools/README.md

 Please follow these steps to install the demo:

-1. Update the vars/vars.yml file to reflect your cluster, specifically your wildcard domain
+1. Update the vars/vars.yml file to reflect your cluster, **specifically your wildcard domain if you don't it will not work!**
 2. Login into your OpenShift cluster using the oc tool with the credentials you want the demo running under
 3. Switch to the ansible directory and run the following command: